tomenden/devcon-declarative-workshop/README.md

   })
   ```

-  Note how similar to the `react-velo` example, this piece of code does not care what needs to happen in reaction to the state being updated or how this state transition occurs.
+  Note how just like in the `react-velo` example, this piece of code does not care what needs to happen in reaction to the state change or how this state transition occurs.
 It only cares about updating the piece of state it is in charge of, and everything else just works automatically!
 </details>